Ziyad Baroud: Supporting freedom of association

 Being an avid civil society activist and a human rights campaigner, Baroud has been known to support and actively encourage the work of Lebanon's Non-Governmental Organizations (NGOs).
 Thus, a major undertaking tackled by Baroud was signing off on counts of registration applications from NGOs that had been stacking up for years and never accorded registration permits.
 Baroud released a circular facilitating the registration of NGOs.
 The number of NGOs approved under Baroud rates as one of the highest in the history of the Interior Ministry.

 Privacy of religious identity

-Baroud is the first government official to ever officially give freedom of choice to Lebanese citizens about revealing their religious affiliation on civil registry documents.
+Baroud is the first government official to grant religious freedom of choice to Lebanese citizens on civil documents.
 Although Lebanese new identification cards issued post-civil war do not state citizens' religious affiliation, individual civil registry records still maintained the obligation for religious disclosure.

 Baroud thus issued a circular in February 2009 decreeing that every Lebanese citizen was now free to cross out his/her religious identity from all official documents, and replace it with a slash sign (/) if they desire.

 Baroud stated that such freedom allocation is simply consistent with the Lebanese Constitution and the Universal Declaration of Human Rights.